bahatiphill/bahatiphill.github.io/_posts/2014-04-30-hank-quinlan-site-launched.md

 layout: post
 title: "Hank Quinlan, Horrible Cop, Launches Site"
 date: 2014-04-30
+featured-image: /asserts/images/home_background.jpg
+featured-image-alt: Mike the Blogger speaking at Times Square, New York City, New York
 ---

 Well.
 Finally got around to putting this old website together.
 Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
 It actually is a lot easier than I thought it was going to be.